A past participant on a workshop said :

 Personal Breakthrough, using Pesso Boyden

-The next Pesso Boyden day will run in Oxford on Feb 9th, and another in London on March 9th.
+The next Pesso Boyden taster days will run in Oxford and London on dates to be agreed.
 These days cost £80 and run from 9.30 - 5.30.
 The aim is for a small group of people to attend and build a sense of safety and trust.

-The group will be using powerful new methods to increase your sense of well being, empowerment and connection.
+The groups will be using powerful new methods to increase your sense of well being, empowerment and connection.

 Pesso Boyden uses a symbolic method to ‘create a new memory’ and form a positive experience from which we can live our lives.
 It has been shown by some neuroscience research to affect the wiring in our brains in a very positive way.